Fiancé arrested in homicide of popular tattoo shop employee

 Investigators said earlier on Thursday, Keller told a citizen information about the crime.

-Deputies said the citizen told the information to the sheriff’s office.
+Deputies said the citizen relayed the information to the sheriff’s office.

 [TRENDING: Ana, is that you? | Teacher accused of distributing child porn | Fla. couple lured, tortured bears]